Are LED Lights Bad for Your Eyes? Unveiling Health Risks

 Sleep disturbances: One common effect of blue light exposure in the evening disrupting circadian rhythms is difficulty sleeping or staying asleep.

 Daytime Fatigue: Daytime fatigue resulting from poor sleep quality due to circadian disruption can have profound impacts on daily life.
 It frequently shows up as decreased mental agility, trouble focusing on tasks, and generalized decreased well-being.
 Fatigue lowers quality of life by affecting mood and energy levels throughout the day.
-In addition to affecting performance and productivity.
-To reduce these effects and preserve normal cognitive and physical performance.
-It is important to promote healthy sleep habits and manage exposure to blue light from LED sources, especially in the evening.

 LED technology has many benefits, such as durability and energy economy, but it also has drawbacks.